Skip to main content

 A little league team coached by students take on their competitors.

-“I know what it means to have a good coach, and this is really what its about, interacting with the kids,” Rohlfing said.
+'I know what it means to have a good coach, and this is really what its about, interacting with the kids,' Rohlfing said.

 Students coach the kids at practice at least once a week and must be present for their games.
 Spencer Woutz recently joined Cougar Coaches as a program director and says that the games are one of his favorite parts of the coaching experience.

-“This is what it is all about,” Woutz said.
-“Being here watching a game; its really cool to see.”
+'This is what it is all about,' Woutz said.
+'Being here watching a game; its really cool to see.'

 If you are interested in the Cougar Coaches program, directors can be found in the Y-Serve Center for Service and Learning or at the WSC booth on Thursdays at 11 a.m.
-They can also be contacted at .
+They can also be contacted at byucougarcoaches@gmail.com.